Op deze pagina

 Specialists

 To see a bleeding disorder specialist, you will need a referral from your GP.
-Most specialists work in hospitals, and hospital waiting times can be long.
-Visits are covered by basic insurance, though an extra fee may apply.
+In most cases you will be referred to a specialist in a hospital.
+Depending on the treatment you may need, there can be considerable waiting times, so this is something to keep in mind when seeking medical help.
+A basic consult is usually covered by basic insurance, though an extra fee may apply.

 Hospitals